Self-Regulation in the Classroom

 In 2014, I attended the ‘Fourth R’ Conference jointly hosted by the West Vancouver school district and the Canadian Self Regulation Initiative.
-This conference focussed on why the Fourth ‘R’ in education (self-regulation) is as important to school success as the traditional 3 R’s (reading, writing and arithmetic)
+This conference focused on why the Fourth ‘R’ in education (self-regulation) is as important to school success as the traditional 3 R’s (reading, writing and arithmetic)

 From Dr. Shanker’s conversation with West Vancouver Superintendent, Chris Kennedy: